Helping you grow closer to God

 But notice what they’re doing.
 “Nehemiah said to them, ‘Go and rejoice, enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
 This day is sacred to our Lord.
 Do not grieve, for the joy of the Lord is your strength.’”

-Basically, this is a party day.
-Rejoice in the Lord!
-It’s to look back.
-It’s like their New Year’s Day.
-And the people understood, they couldn’t focus on all their past failure, because God’s will, on this day, from His Word, was this, and it was to celebrate.
+And the people understood, they couldn’t focus on all their past failure, because God’s will, on this day, from His Word, is this, and it’s to celebrate.

 And it says the reason why is, “The joy of the Lord is your strength.”
 The word strength, there – the joy.
 When you experience the connection, the byproduct of being reconnected with God, it is that connection with Him that gives you strength.